 Need to deploy a JavaScript project quickly?
 Check out DigitalOcean App Platform and deploy a JS project directly from GitHub in minutes.

-You can add JavaScript code in an HTML document by employing the dedicated HTML tag <script> that wraps around JavaScript code.
+You can add JavaScript code in an HTML document by employing the dedicated HTML tag <script>

-The <script> tag can be placed in the <head> section of your HTML or in the <body> section, depending on when you want the JavaScript to load.
+section, depending on when you want the JavaScript to load.

-Generally, JavaScript code can go inside of the document <head> section in order to keep them contained and out of the main content of your HTML document.
+section in order to keep it contained and out of the main content of your HTML document.

-However, if your script needs to run at a certain point within a page’s layout — like when using document.write to generate content — you should put it at the point where it should be called, usually within the <body> section.
+to generate content, you should put it at the point where it should be called, usually within the <body>

-Let’s consider the following blank HTML document with a browser title of Today's Date:
+Let’s consider the following blank HTML document with a browser title of Today's Date

 <!DOCTYPE html>